Jump to HeaderJump to Main ContentJump to Footer

 More information may be found on the Lyman Briggs College website.
 Also, the LBC recruitment office is available to answer questions related to the college via email at lbc.recruiting@msu.edu.

-The environmental geosciences major at MSU can be completed through either the College of Natural Science or Lyman Briggs College (LBC).
+The genetics and genomics major at MSU can be completed through either the College of Natural Science or Lyman Briggs College (LBC).
 The requirements for transferring into this major differ depending on which of these two colleges you plan to pursue this major through.

 College of Natural Science admission requirements for transfer students: